 - You must be enrolled for at least 3 credits a semester until the minimum number of credits has been reached.
 Then you can register for one (1) credit a semester.

 - It is important to stay in touch with your committee.
-Meet with the Chair of you Dissertation Committee either by phone, email or in person once every semester or as needed.
+Meet with the Chair of your Dissertation Committee either by phone, email or in-person once every semester or as needed.